Kubalak/ATM-repo/README.md

 You can check whether machine state has changed or not.<br>
 It is now possible to check between what states machine is switching.<br>
 `Wallet` class now allows creating a copy of an existing object or to copy contents of another object (in order to prevent bugs in the future).<br>
-It is now possible to change your PIN code as a user.
+It is now possible to change your PIN code as a user.<br>
+It is now possible to change card and user from the menu.

 # Changelog v0.5.3.1
 It is now possible to work with different user / card however you have to change it manually in the `userdata/settings.xml`.<br/>